gnolang/genesis/CONSTITUTION.md

 ### Section 3: The gno.land Chain

->---
->**NOTES**
->- This should cover the unique characteristics gno.land such as how Proof of Contribution, Validators, and DAOs work related to this.
->---

 The gno.land chain is the foundational infrastructure enabling transparent governance.
 It establishes the framework for Proof of Contribution, validator selection, and DAO governance.
 This section defines the unique characteristics of the gno.land chain and its core principles:

 #### Proof of Contribution